nicklockwood/SwiftFormat/README.md

     {                    }
         //bar
     }

+*consecutiveBlankLines* - reduces multiple sequential blank lines to a single blank line

+*consecutiveSpaces* - reduces a sequence of spaces to a single space:

+    let  foo =  5    -->    let foo = 5

 *elseOnSameLine* - controls whether an `else`, `catch` or `while` after a `}` appears on the same line: